MiguelSombrero/sql-query-builder/README.md

 ## Not yet implemented

 In order to be implemented:
-- Create table AS clauses (CREATE table x AS, ...)
 - Create table constraints (NOT NULL, foreign key, ...)
 - Drop clause (DROP DATABASE, DROP TABLE, ...)
 - Update clauses (UPDATE, SET, ...)